polirritmico/lazy-local-patcher.nvim/README.md

 ### ⚙️ Setup

-Create the `patches` directory inside your nvim config folder or the plugin will complain about the missing dir:
+Create the `patches` directory or the plugin will complain about the missing
+dir: (default path)

 ```command
 $ mkdir ~/.config/nvim/patches